sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 - **Apply before Merge**: This is the default for things like [Atlantis](https://www.runatlantis.io/).

-I don't like apply-after-merge.
+I do not like apply-after-merge.
 There are a lot of ways where a `plan` can succeed but an `apply` will fail and you end up with broken configuration in `main`.

-So in this article I'll show you how to implement **apply-before-merge** with github actions.
+So in this article I will show you how to implement **apply-before-merge** with github actions.

 All of these changes will be in the `infra` repository that was generated from